Who is eligible to participate in programming at Mandy’s Farm?

 Mandy’s Farm works to remove barriers to success encountered by individuals with a variety of disabilities.
 In order to receive support through our residential, day services, or employment programs, we require a diagnosis of an intellectual or developmental disability.

 While our VAMOS and AgrAbility programs are able to provide programming to a wider array of individuals with disabilities, these programs are exclusively grant funded.
-Funding criteria often effects how many individuals we can serve at a time, which types of disabilities are given priority, as well as what age group we prioritize.
+Funding criteria often effects how many individuals we can serve at a time, which severity of disability is given priority, as well as what age group we prioritize.

-Our horseback riding and volunteer programs are available to individuals of all ages and abilities.
+Our horseback riding and volunteer programs are accessible to individuals of all ages and abilities.

 How do I initiate the intake process as a person with a disability interested in joining a Mandy’s Farm program?